gregoryjscott/Simpler/README.md

 However, with Simpler, data and business logic are divided into small, discrete “building blocks.”
 Although you’ll have a lot of small classes—instead of a few, very large classes—these classes can easily integrate with each other without “manager” or “service” classes.

 Simpler also separates data from business logic, with data defined in Model classes and business logic in Task classes.

+To make finding the Tasks and Models easy, you can organize them within the solution.

 ![Simpler Diagram](/images/SimplerDiagram.png)